 Innovate UK Emerging and Enabling Technologies – 26-month project: 01.02.18 to 31.03.20

-IS-Instruments in collaboration with the Optoelectronic Research Centre (ORC) at the University of Southampton and contractor to the nuclear industry, Jacobs (formally Wood) under the InnovateUK Emerging and Enabling Technologies programme have developed a novel gas sensing method using a Raman based spectroscopic technique.
+IS-Instruments in collaboration with the Optoelectronic Research Centre (ORC) at the University of Southampton and contractor to the nuclear industry, Jacobs (formally Wood) under the InnovateUK Emerging and Enabling Technologies programme have developed a novel gas sensing method using a Raman-based spectroscopic technique.
 Raman spectroscopy is becoming a well-established technique demonstrating excellent chemical selectivity allowing for the identification of a diverse range of solid and liquid target samples.
 The technique however typically suffers from low sensitivity due to the inherently weak optical scattering process.
 This presents additional challenges when analysing gas phase species due to the diffuse nature of the target material.
 To overcome this limitation, the optical pathlength through the target gas should be maximised to optimise the interaction of excitation photons with Raman scattering centres which consequently will increase the generation of unique energy shifted Raman photons: the unique chemical fingerprint.

-One effective method to achieve this requirement in Raman spectroscopy is to use hollow core microstructured fibre optics, where the target gas species is drawn into the internal volume of the hollow core fibre and the Raman spectra of the gas within the fibre is captured via a hardware configuration comprising a laser, dispersive spectrometer and coupling optics.
+One effective method to achieve this requirement in Raman spectroscopy is to use hollow core microstructured fibre optics, where the target gas species is drawn into the internal volume of the hollow core fibre, and the Raman spectra of the gas within the fibre are captured via a hardware configuration comprising a laser, dispersive spectrometer and coupling optics.
 The InnovateUK project has demonstrated that this technology can be used to substantially increase the sensitivity of Raman gas phase measurements while crucially exploiting the selectivity advantage of Raman spectroscopy.
-The instrument performance testing phase of the project demonstrated measurement of multiple gas species both individually and simultaneously at concentrations
+The instrument performance testing phase of the project demonstrated the measurement of multiple gas species both individually and simultaneously at concentrations